jeremyhsimons/CI_PP3_DungeonEscape/README.md

 ### Log in
 When the program starts, the user will be prompted to:
-* Enter their existing login
+* Enter their existing login.
-* Sign up for a new account
+* Sign up for a new account.
 This choice is navigated by pressing y or n on the keyboard and pressing enter to submit.

 The user will then type in their details.
 The program will reject any incorrect or invalid details and the user will have to try again.